 Crop loss can be summarized as the difference between the attainable yield from the healthy crop and that obtained from the diseased crop and is expressed as percentage mostly in terms of money.
 The most important purpose of disease appraisal is the assessment of crop loss.
-Crop loss can be summarized as the difference between the attainable yield from the healthy crop and that obtained from the diseased crop and is expressed as percentage mostly in terms of money.

-- The most important purpose of disease appraisal is the assessment of crop loss. - Various attempts have been made to utilize disease assessment data for estimation of loss. - However, such conversion is not easy. - There is no straight forward way to determine the amount of yield loss. - While calculating the yield loss from a disease, its nature, extent of damage in terms of yield, quality and loss of market value are to be considered. - Diseases like smuts, root rots, ergot etc. cause almost 100 per cent damage to the crop and the loss estimates are rather easy to make. - However, those causing damage to the foliage and other debilitating diseases, thereby affecting the yield partially to different extents pose a great difficulty in assessing losses. - Sometimes, the crop stage, when the crop is attacked becomes critical in this respect.
+- The most important purpose of disease appraisal is the assessment of crop loss. - Various attempts have been made to utilize disease assessment data for estimation of loss. - However, such conversion is not easy. - There is no straight forward way to determine the amount of yield loss. - While calculating the yield loss from a disease, its nature, extent of damage in terms of yield, quality and loss of market value are to be considered. - Diseases like smuts, root rots, ergot etc. cause almost 100 per cent damage to the crop and the loss estimates are rather easy to make. - However, those causing damage to the foliage and other debilitating diseases, thereby affecting the yield partially to different extents pose a great difficulty in assessing losses.